weibo053/smallpop3/README.md

 smallpop3 is a tiny pop3 server for illustrating the main features of the pop3 protocol.
-To use it you need three files, the server 'smallpop3' the user list 'maillist' and a sample mailbox 'mbox.mail'.
+To use it you need three files, the server `smallpop3` the user list `maillist` and a sample mailbox `mbox.mail`.

-To run the server simply run 'smallpop3' from the command pompt.
+To run the server simply run `smallpop3` from the command prompt.
 To stop the server use control-C (^C)

 Ensure that

 	1. all the files are in the same directory
 	2. you have changed (cd) to that directory

-Note:
+_Note:_
 When the client sends a quit, the server correctly closes the socket.
-However the telnet client usd in the exercises does not exit until the server has been stopped.
+However the telnet client used in the exercises does not exit until the server has been stopped.

 any comments to alun.moon@unn.ac.uk